 Pumping station ownership

-Some properties will be connected to pumping stations for removal of their sewerage which then connects to our network.
+Some properties and homes are connected to pumping stations for removal of their sewerage which then connects to our network.
 After new government legislation in July 2011, many of these pumping stations became our responsibility from October 2016.
-This addressed issues with the upkeep of private pumping stations and helped us improve sewerage networks across the UK.
+This addressed issues with the upkeep of private pumping stations and helped us improve sewerage networks across our supply area.

 We've been locating pumping stations that'll be transferring and giving them a thorough check over.
 If your pumping station is eligable, we'll be in touch with all of the info you need and a date that it'll transfer to us.